This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

-You can turn your excel data into a Zoho Creator application in two ways:
+You can turn your excel data into a Zoho Creator application in two ways as listed below.

-Comma separated values (.csv) or Tab seperated values (.tsv) stored in other file formats can also be used to create your application with data.
+Comma separated values (.csv) or Tab separated values (.tsv) stored in other file formats can also be used to create your application with data.

-Select the Import XLS icon from the Create New Application screen.
+- Select the Import File icon from the Create New Application screen.

-Choose the import type as Paste Data to copy-paste data from your .xls, .csv or .tsv file (or) choose import type as Import Local Data to import data from your .xls, .csv or .tsv file by specifying the file name (or) choose Download Migration Tool to migrate your data.
-For example, in the screen-shot given below, we have chosen the Paste Data option to create an application by pasting data from an excel file.
+- Select the Choose Data Location as From Clipboard to copy-paste data from your .xls, .csv or .tsv file (or) Local File to import data from your .xls, .csv or .tsv file by specifying the file name (or) Google Docs to import data from GDocs or choose Download Migration Tool to migrate your data.
+For example, in the screen-shot given below, we have chosen the From Clipboard option to create an application by pasting data from an excel file.

-The data in the first row will be displayed as the default Label Names for each column.
-If you want to change a field name, type a new name in the Label Name box.
+- The data in the first row will be displayed as the default Label Names for each column.
+If you want to change a field name, type a new name in the Label Name field.

-The default Field Type is displayed based on the type of data pasted for each column.
-If you feel that the field type listed is not appropriate you can change it by selecting the appropriate field type from the drop-down list.
+- The default Field Type is displayed based on the type of data pasted for each column.
+If you findt the field type listed not appropriate to your requirement, you can change it by selecting the appropriate field type from the drop-down list.

-Click Finish to create the application with data.
-In the screen-shot given below, the application named "Product Management" is created with the data and is displayed in the "Product Management Form View".
-To edit the Forms and Views in the application, click on the Edit this applicationlink.
+- Click Finish to create the application with data.
+In the screen-shot given below, the application named Sales Database is created with the data and is displayed in the Sales Database Report.
+To edit the Forms and Reports in the application, click on the Edit this application option.

-To add new forms, modify forms, configure form/field actions or set email notifications, refer the section Forms.
+- To add new forms, modify forms, configure form/field actions or set email notifications, refer to the section called Forms.

-To add new views, modify view or configure views refer the section Views.
+- To add new reports, modify or configure reports refer to the section called Reports.

 Import MS Access Database

-Zoho Migration tool for MS Access & Excel is a simple tool to upload your existing MS Access applications or XL Spreadsheets to Zoho Creator.
-You just need to have your MS Access MDB file, and import it to this tool.
-All the tables are imported with the relationships intact, you could just check them and upload them to Zoho Creator as an application or Zoho Reports as a database.
-In case of the excel spreadsheets, you can import the XL file and each sheet becomes a form and corresponding views are created in the application.
-Click Here, to learn more..
+Zoho Migration tool for MS Access & Excel is a simple tool that you can use to upload your existing MS Access applications or XL Spreadsheets to Zoho Creator.
+All you need is your MS Access MDB file to import the information to this tool.
+Every table with the relationships intact will be imported, to Zoho Creator as an application or Zoho Reports as a database.
+In case of excel spreadsheets, you can import the XL file and each sheet becomes a form and corresponding views are created in the application.
+Click Here, to learn more.

 Install from market place